Brenden Abbott: Attempts to transfer

-On 4 May 2016, Abbott was extradited back to Western Australia to serve out his sentence of 16 years, nine months and two days that he was serving for armed robberies and his role in the Fremantle Prison riot at the time of his escape in 1989 (12 years, six months and 24 days plus an additional one-third penalty of four years, two months and eight days in forfeited remissions for escaping custody under the law then extant).
+On 4 May 2016, Abbott was extradited to Western Australia to complete the sentence of 16 years, nine months and two days that he was serving for armed robbery and his role in the Fremantle Prison riot at the time of his escape in 1989, consisting of 12 years, six months and 24 days, plus an additional one-third penalty of four years, two months and eight days in forfeited remissions for escaping custody under the then law.
 On 16 January 2017, Abbott was sentenced to an additional and cumulative five months' imprisonment for the 1989 escape.

 In June 2019, Abbott had a bid for freedom unanimously rejected by the WA Court of Appeal.
-Lawyers argued the sentence should be reduced because he already spent 17 years in prison in Queensland for crimes committed before he escaped Fremantle Prison in 1989.
-The court said the original sentences were appropriate, and it would not intervene on the basis of mercy, noting Abbott had also deliberately committed subsequent crimes that led to his imprisonment in Queensland.
+Lawyers argued the sentence should be reduced because he had already spent 17 years in prison in Queensland for crimes committed before his Fremantle Prison escape in 1989.
+The court ruled that the original sentences were appropriate, and would not intervene on the basis of mercy, noting Abbott had deliberately committed the subsequent crimes that led to his imprisonment in Queensland.

-He will be eligible for parole in Western Australia in July 2026, and his Western Australian sentence will expire in July 2033.
-If no further charges are laid against him, he will remain on parole in Queensland until July 2040, when he will be 78 years of age.
+Abbott's Western Australian sentence is set to expire in July 2033 although, if no further charges are laid against him, he will be eligible for parole in July 2026.
+He will remain on parole in Queensland until July 2040, when he will be 78 years of age.

 Media depictions

 A television film about Abbott, The Postcard Bandit, was made in 2003.

-A six-episode Binge series about Abbott began production in June 2025.
+A six-episode Binge series based on Abbott's criminal career began production in June 2025.
+Entitled Run, it was released in January 2026.